 As an online journal, we have flexibility in manuscript length.
 Generally, articles are between 2,000 and 7,000 words.
 If you have questions about your idea for a submission, reach out to the editorial leadership team (firstname.lastname@example.org).

 Empirical Studies report on original research.
 Authors must (a) identify a problem, (b) provide a compelling rationale for the study, (c) ground their work in research by using theoretical frameworks and/or conceptual models, (d) use appropriate methods to answer the research question(s), and (e) present findings that advance equity-minded policy and practice in student affairs and higher education.
-Typically, these studies follow APA (2020; 7th ed.) guidelines (Sections 1.1 - 1.5).
+These studies typically follow APA (2020; 7th ed.) guidelines (Sections 1.1 - 1.5).

 Literature Reviews provide a narrative summary or evaluation of trends in appropriate literature.
 Authors should (a) define the problem, (b) synthesize existing studies, (c) identify gaps and inconsistencies across findings, and (d) make recommendations to address the problems.
 Typically, these reviews follow APA (2020; 7th ed.) guidelines (Section 1.6).